 But despite this, we are allowing our minds to be bombarded daily with fear-induced media and news reports.
 In-fact some of us are actually addicted to the news, addicted to the doom and gloom.
 Instead of actually, being more pro-active doing something actually helpful or productive.
 Or doing something that will help cushion our immune system from this perceived threat.

 As someone who has survived and lived with chronic and serious health challenges that have impacted my health for the last 30 years.
-I know the challenges of being more vulnerable in society, the challenges of dealing or facing the unknown.
+I know the challenges of being more vulnerable in society, the challenges of dealing with or facing the unknown.
 But the reality is ruminating over the drama, focusing on the fear, rarely help’s anyone become healthier.

 Time To Support Your Immune System